Coffee Cake MuffinsJump to Recipe

-I frequently ship baked goods to Betsy’s office so I can get them away from my mouth.
+I frequently ship baked goods, like these Coffee Cake Muffins, to Betsy’s office so I can get them away from my mouth.
 As a result, this gchat conversation happened this week with one of her coworkers:

 I think I need to change my tagline on this site.